SKRnotes/SKRnotes.github.io/README.md

 > bower install
     // To install required components
 </pre>
-This process takes a while, so go ahead and grab a coffee.
+These processes takes a while, so go ahead, grab a coffee.

 ##### npm vs bower
 From what I understood, they are technically doing the same package installation, but